 Dr Martin Hodson (Operations Director) He is a plant scientist and environmental biologist, and a former Principal Lecturer, and now Visiting Researcher at Oxford Brookes University.
 Click here for more information.

 Mrs Lynda McKeown (CRES Administrator) was a primary schoolteacher and music teacher.
-She is a mother of two teenage children.

 Mrs Karen Vincent (Administration and Technical Support) is a Tertiary Franciscan.
 She has been employed as a Parish Worker, and in library and information services for a local authority.
-She has two adult sons.